claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 this case, even if your device shows up as a WinUSB device in the device manager you will need to use zadig to update the driver.
-You may have an older WinUSB driver or even an experimental libusb driver that can work sometimes but cause problems, for example in Windows 10 with jAER, frames from DAVIS cameras can stop being transferred using some of these experimental drivers.
+You may have an older WinUSB driver or even an experimental libusb driver that can work sometimes but cause problems, for example in Windows 10, frames from DAVIS cameras can stop being transferred using some of these experimental drivers.